Bar and Court Admissions

 Katie has favorably represented antitrust clients in matters involving monopolization, conspiracy, price fixing, exclusive dealing, and other competition-related disputes, including trade secrets and non-compete actions.
 She has extensive knowledge of the regulatory hurdles and obligations her clients face, and she develops effective litigation and trial strategies based on her clients' business priorities.
 Katie also routinely provides antitrust counseling to clients in connection with their formation of joint ventures, development of pricing policies, collaborations with competitors, and other activities potentially involving antitrust laws.

 Katie's additional commercial litigation experience includes successfully representing clients in business disputes at both the trial and appellate levels.
 Her experience includes contract disputes, business divorces, consumer fraud, and business tort claims.
-Katie has extensive healthcare industry experience, as well as real estate, aviation, manufacturing, sports, and telecommunications.
+Katie has extensive healthcare industry experience, as well as real estate, energy, aviation, manufacturing, sports, and telecommunications.
 Katie also represents municipalities in high-stakes and often contentious disputes involving other municipal entities.

 - Representing a major North American resort owner and operator in multiple consumer class actions seeking refunds following the company's closure of its ski resorts during the COVID-19 pandemic.